The Opal Mann Green Engagement and Scholarship Award

 - Outcomes and Impact.
 Describe accomplishments that were beneficial, valued by the community, and that informed engagement academically (scholarly articles, presentations, and poster sessions).

-Submission Guidelines and Evaluation Criteria
+Evaluation Criteria

 - Responsiveness